openvinotoolkit/openvino/docs/OV_Runtime_UG/model_representation.md

 ## FAQ

  ### Does OpenVINO™ Runtime provide any capabilities to debug the model structure and model modification?
-   - To receive additional messages about applied graph modifications, rebuild the OpenVINO runtime library with the `-DENABLE_OPENVINO_DEBUG=ON` option.
+- To receive additional messages about applied graph modifications, rebuild the OpenVINO™ Runtime library with the `-DENABLE_OPENVINO_DEBUG=ON` option.
    - A model can be visualized to image from the xDot format:
     @snippet example_ngraph_utils.cpp ov:visualize
    - A model can be serialized to IR: